physimals/physimals/_pages/basil2020.md

-Registration (in UK pounds) is £20 for PhD/MSc students (this includes anyone who is currently registered as a student with your university or institution), £125 for postdocs and other non-student attendees.
-A sepcial rate of £15 is avaiable for individuals who attended the September 2020 online FSL Course.
+Registration (in UK pounds) is £20 for PhD/MSc students (this includes anyone who is currently registered as a student with your university or institution), £25 for postdocs and other non-student attendees.
+A special rate of £15 is avaiable for individuals who attended the September 2020 online FSL Course.

 Registration will open *soon* and is via the University of Nottingham online store.